Stanislaus Papczyński: Beatification

-The miracle needed for his beatification was investigated in the 2003-2004 timeframe and received formal validation from the Sacred Congregation for the Causes of Saints on 7 May 2004.
+The miracle needed for his beatification was investigated in the 2003–2004 timeframe and received formal validation from the Sacred Congregation for the Causes of Saints on 7 May 2004.
 A medical board based in Rome met and approved the miracle on 12 May 2005 while theologians followed suit and approved it also on 20 September 2005.
 The cardinal and bishop members of the Sacred Congregation for the Causes of Saints granted their formal approval on 3 October 2006, while Pope Benedict XVI approved it on 16 December 2006.

-The miracle in question concerned Ursula Markowska on 4 April 2000.
+The miracle in question concerned Urszula Markowska on 4 April 2000.

 He was beatified at the Marian Shrine in Licheń by a special delegate of Pope Benedict XVI – Cardinal Tarcisio Bertone, Secretary of State of the Holy See on 16 September 2007.

 Canonization

 The second miracle required for his canonization was investigated in a diocesan tribunal and was ratified as being a valid process on 27 June 2014.
 The Rome-based medical board met and approved it on 17 September 2015 while the theologians also met and approved it on 10 November 2015.
 The cardinal and bishops who constituted the Sacred Congregation for the Causes of Saints also approved it on 12 January 2016.

 Pope Francis approved the miracle on 21 January 2016; a date was determined for the canonization at a consistory of cardinals on the following 15 March and he was canonized as a saint on 5 June 2016.